losfair/RefineDB/README.md

 export BinaryTree<int64> data;
 ```

-But currently RefineDB aggressively unrolls recursive fields and generates an exponentially large storage plan for any type
-with more than one of them.
-So be careful.
+But currently recursive types are represented using key subspaces and the performance might be suboptimal.

 Sum types are nice to have too, but I haven't implemented it yet.